ibm-cloud-docs/openwhisk/pkg_person_insights.md

 ## Installing the {{site.data.keyword.personalityinsightsshort}} package
 {: #install_insights}

-After you have an {{site.data.keyword.personalityinsightsshort}} service instance, use the {{site.data.keyword.openwhisk}} CLI to install the {{site.data.keyword.personalityinsightsshort}} package into your namespace.
+After you have a {{site.data.keyword.personalityinsightsshort}} service instance, use the {{site.data.keyword.openwhisk}} CLI to install the {{site.data.keyword.personalityinsightsshort}} package into your namespace.
 {: shortdesc}

 ### Installing from the {{site.data.keyword.openwhisk_short}} CLI